-Jackson Tempstar HH VL - Ventless High Hood Door Type Dishwasher
+Jackson Tempstar HH-E VL - Ventless High Hood Door Type Dishwasher

 Sani-Sure Ensures Proper Rinse Water Temperature

 Jackson TempStar® commercial dishwashers clean it all, from delicate, upscale wine glasses to fine china and greasy pots and pans.
 Features Jackson's exclusive Sani-Sure™ technology to ensure proper temperature rise or sanitation is reached every cycle.

 The Jackson TempStar High Hood Ventless Dishwasher recovers heat from the wash cycle and heats water for final rinse reducing energy and water costs.
 This is a high hood door unit.
 It is a high temperature unit with a built-in 70°F rise booster.

 This door type dishwasher is constructed of durable stainless steel and features and internal condensing system that minimizes vapor eliminating the need for a hood.

 This ventless model has a multi-cycle timer with four options.
 Extended 15 second high temperature rinse.
 Split door design to accommodate installations with lower ceiling heights.

 - Uses 0.72 gallons of water per rack

 - 55 racks per hour capacity

 - Totally automatic 92 second cycle